TsilidisV/personal-static-site/content/post/GiererMeinhardt/index.md

   <source src="GiererMeinhardt.mp4" type="video/mp4">
 </video>

-Of course, different initial conditions and parameter values, will change the behaviour of the model.
+Of course, different initial conditions and parameter values, will change the behavior of the model.
 So, [download](./index.ipynb) the notebook and do some experimenting!